MdShahnawazSheikh/trustdine-alpha-1.0.0/README.md

 ## License

-TrustDine Kiosk Android App is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute this code for your projects.
+TrustDine Kiosk Android App is strictly a private product.
+Any type of modifications and distribution of this code is strictly prohibited.

 ---